Documentation

 FieldDescription

 apiKeyYour Troxy API key (starts with txy-).
 Set during troxy init.
+Never needs to be passed again after that.

 Changing the agent name